 We saw that and so on.

 The sum of the car accident is that Abby has an amputation, his son, Zach (Blake Michael Bryan: JURASSIC PARK III) winds up in a coma, and the driver who unwittingly hit Bo's car winds up dead.
-Though the drive is used for some justification, we never learn anythinig about the victim's life.
+Though the dead driver is used for some justification, we never learn anything about the victim's life.
 This movie is, after all, a Thriller, not Horror, and as such, value is not put on human life.

-The cops, in the form of Detective Burton (Dennis Farina: MANHUNTER, SAVING PRIVATE RYAN), have reason to believe that the paparazzi hounding Bo were in on it, not the least of which, is Bo's eyewitness account, but the sleazoids blame the accident on Bo's alleged drinking and they are the ones that get the attention.
+The cops, in the form of Detective Burton (Dennis Farina: MANHUNTER, SAVING PRIVATE RYAN), have reason to believe that the paparazzi hounding Bo staged the deathly crash, not the least of which, is Bo's eyewitness account.
+But the sleazoids blame the accident on Bo's alleged drinking and they are the ones that get the attention.

 So the only angle left is for Bo to take the law in his own hands, naturally.

 Naturally, that is, within the logic of this movie.

 To it's credit, PAPARAZZI clearly delineates the line between regular celebrity photographers and this small, special brand of scum.
 My wife is a professional photographer and at no time did I feel that this movie could possibly target her or her peers in any way.
 But this film definitely paints a bright red target on certain sleezeoids in the trade.
 Also, Cole Hauser manages to rise above the mediocre script and average direction.
 Cole has an expressive face and physical presence.
 Combined with the simple "aw shucks" attitude of his character (which sometimes veers dangerously close to parody), elevates PAPARAZZI to a higher place than it deserves.
 Cole the actor, is likable in this flick, and so is his portrayal of Bo.
 It wouldn't be the first time that an actor shone in an awful flick.